jnkwrych/jnkwrych.github.io/_posts/2014-05-26-weekend-project-font-awesome-to-png.md

 ---
 layout: post
-title: Weekend project: fa2png.io (Font Awesome to PNG Online Generator)
+title: Weekend project - fa2png.io (Font Awesome to PNG Online Generator)
 ---

 This weekend my good friend [stephan](http://twitter.com/minddust) and I decided to start a weekend project.
 We've done a lot of coding together in the last two - three years.
 Mostly for the startup http://particule.me, where we worked together for the last two years.
 After working on this quite large project we felt like I'd be fun to do a small side project.
 So we decided to build a small app we would use ourselves.